Supplier Diversity & Equity in Contracting

 • Attend any pre-bid conferences or site visits.
 All potential bidders are encouraged to attend the pre-bid conference at which the solicitation is explained and questions about the solicitation can be raised and addressed.

-NOTE: Be cognizant of whether the pre-bid conference is mandatory.
+Note: Be aware of whether the pre-bid conference is mandatory.

 • Research previous bids and contracts.